acatone-git/TSP-CustomCollection/README.md

 ## CrossMix Variant (Optional)

-- Download & extract the CrossMix Variant archive from the [release page](https://github.com/acatone-git/TSP-CustomCollection/releases)
+- Download & extract the CrossMix-Variant archive from the [release page](https://github.com/acatone-git/TSP-CustomCollection/releases)
 - Replace the default launch.sh with the one from the CrossMix Variant

 ## Troubleshooting